yalicee/march-23-be-rated-restaurants/README.md

 ### Tables

-Both of the databases share the following table setup:
+The database has the following table setup:

 #### Areas Table